guyht/Glog/README.md

 Your blog should now be up and running

-**Note:** You if you do not have npm installed then you can alternatively run

-    git submodule init
-    git submodule update

 # The principle

 The blog content is stored in a git repository that has the following structure